Lorelai is an art major, occasional tattoo artist, animal rights activist, and cat lady.

 Common Furniture Beetle (Anobium punctatum)

-Life Cycle: Insects emerge from May to August and mate.
-Lay eggs in cracks, crevices, end grain, old exit holes; eggs are white and lemon-shaped.
-Starts feeding on wood straight from egg for a continuous period of 3 or more years.
+- Life Cycle: Insects emerge from May to August and mate.
+They lay eggs in cracks, crevices, end grain, old exit holes; eggs are white and lemon-shaped.
+Starts feeding on wood straight from the egg for a continuous period of 3 or more years.
 Larvae reach up to 6mm in length.
-Development takes below surface of wood.
-They emerge in pupal stage which takes between 6–8 weeks.
+Development takes place below surface of wood.
+They emerge in the pupal stage, which takes between 6–8 weeks.

 Death-Watch Beetle (Xestobium rufuvillosum)

-The larvae of the death watch beetle prefers to munch on sapwood and heartwood of hardwoods, usually oak, which have partly decayed or damp.
+The larvae of the death-watch beetle prefer to munch on sapwood and heartwood of hardwoods, usually oak, which have partly decayed or damp.
 The adult beetle is 7mm long, while its larvae are up to 11mm in length.
-The name of this wood boring insect comes from the ticking/banging sound that the male makes banging his head against the wood, in order to attract females.
+The name of this wood-boring insect comes from the ticking/banging sound that the male makes banging his head against the wood, in order to attract females.
 Thus the mating call can be heard in a quiet infested house.

-Life Cycle: The adults appear from March to June and lay their white lemon-shaped eggs 20 days after mating.
+- Life Cycle: The adults appear from March to June and lay their white lemon-shaped eggs 20 days after mating.
 They prefer cracks and crevices for the purpose.
 The larvae crawl inside the wood prior to boring it and continue to feed on it and grow for up to 12–14 years.
-In the pupa stage they develop below wood surface around July–August, but pre-emergent adults will wait in pupa chamber until the next year.
-They can often be found on or beneath infested material during this emergence period, because they need high temperatures to fly.
+In the pupa stage, they develop below the wood surface around July–August, but pre-emergent adults will wait in the pupa chamber until the next year.
+They can often be found on or beneath infested material during this emergence period because they need high temperatures to fly.

-Woodworm Signs: Exit holes are round around 3mm in diameter.
-These woodworms bore extensive tunnels towards the centre of wood, due to this sometimes the damages are much more extensive than they appear on the outside.
-Bore dust in bun-shaped and contains pellets that are visible to the naked eye.
+- Woodworm Signs: Exit holes are round around 3mm in diameter.
+These woodworms bore extensive tunnels towards the centre of the wood, due to this, sometimes, the damages are much more extensive than they appear on the outside.
+Bore dust is bun-shaped and contains pellets that are visible to the naked eye.

 Ambrosia Beetle (Platypodinae, Scolytinae)

-Woodworm Signs: Surface of tunnels are coloured black or blue-black.
+- Woodworm Signs: The surfaces of tunnels are coloured black or blue-black.
 Holes vary in size depending on the species, but the majority run across the grain in long distances.
 There's no bore dust.